vitalab/vitalab.github.io/article/_posts/2020-11-05-EfficientNet.md

 In this paper, the authors study model scaling and identify that carefully balancing network **depth**, **width**, and **resolution** can lead to better performance.

-They show that such balance balance can be achieved by  scaling each of them with **constant ratio**.
+They show that such balance can be achieved by  scaling each of them with **constant ratio**.
 Based on this observation, they propose a simple **compound scaling method** which amounts to a simple neural architecture search.